Muted (adjective): To muffle, dampen, or soften the sound of.

 frequencies and/or “state of the art” sound quality - especially when combined with

-partially due to a fondness stemming from many years of needing to "make do" with
+is partially due to a fondness stemming from many years of needing to "make do"

-“you get what you pay for” (i.e. cheap gear leads to less valuable results)?
-Composer
+notion of “you get what you pay for” (i.e. cheap gear leads to less valuable results)?

-Steve Reich would surely tell you it’s not a matter of having the right equipment, but
+Composer Steve Reich would surely tell you it’s not a matter of having the right

 What I propose is a project of interpretations of the term "muted stories".
 Even if that